xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

         - Remainders (0-22) correspond to specific letters (e.g., 14 → Z)

 8. **Input Data**:
-    - NIF or NIE number provided by the user that requires validation
+    - DNI or NIE number provided by the user that requires validation

 ### Behaviors

 1. **Accept Input**:
-    - Allow the user to input a valid NIF or NIE string
+    - Allow the user to input a valid DNI or NIE string
-    - Ensure the input follows proper formats (NIF: [8 digits + 1 letter], NIE: [1 letter + 7 digits + 1 letter])
+    - Ensure the input follows proper formats (DNI: [8 digits + 1 letter], NIE: [1 letter + 7 digits + 1 letter])

 2. **Normalize NIE Prefix**:
     - Substitute NIE letters X, Y, or Z with their respective numeric equivalents (0, 1, 2)